TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-07-20-how-to-update-hundreds-of-test-fixtures-with-single-phpunit-run.md

     Let's say we need to add `declare(strict_types=1);` to output part of 100 test fixtures?
 Would you add it manually in every single file?

-tweet: "New Post on #php 🐘 blog: How to Update Hundreds of Test Fixtures with Single PHPUnit run"
 tweet_image: "/assets/images/posts/2020/update_tests_example.gif"
 ---